 Event Data Recorder or Black Boxes

 Event data recorders (EDR) are also known as “black boxes.”
 The EDR is a computer that records information critical to proving fault in many collisions.
 The EDR will record:

 - Speed just before the crash

 - Evasive maneuvers just before the impact

-Getting the black box data should be a priority in every severe injury or fatal case.
+Getting the black box data should be a priority in every severe injury or fatal truck accident case.

 Why Inspect the Big Rig After an Accident?

-With any serious injury accident come up, an inspection of the rig should be part of the investigation.
-Trucking companies are required to keep their fleet in proper operating condition to avoid accidents.
-The law requires specific actions when there are deficiencies noted in the safety of a big truck.
+With any serious injury accident, an inspection of the rig should be part of the investigation.
+Trucking companies are required to keep their fleet in proper operating conditions to avoid accidents.
+The law requires specific actions when deficiencies are noted in a big truck’s safety.